 couples therapy

-We offer virtual couples therapy based in Orillia to support straight and queer couples who are struggling with communication issues, parenting challenges, libido mismatch, and those who are wanting to improve trust and intimacy and deepen bonds.
-In their relationship.
+We offer virtual couples therapy based in Orillia to support straight and queer couples who are struggling with communication issues, parenting challenges, libido mismatch, and those who are wanting to improve trust and intimacy and deepen bonds in their relationship.
+Relationships form the foundation of our lives, and it can feel debilitating when we can’t connect in the way we want to with those we care about most.

 when should couples go to therapy?